exu/blog/content/post/golang-concurrency-data-races.md

 only one write will happen, or data will be read with invalid value which was not updated properly.

+## Preconditions

+To make sure everything will work for you You will need to run examples below on machine with more than 1 core and with GOMAXPROCS set to greater value than 1 (without that there will be no two or more concurrently working goroutines on the same time) - Go > 1.5 sets GOMAXPROCS to number of cores automatically.

 ## Exmaple 1 - data race

 In below examples We'll implement simple counter struct which will be incrementing